-The Sustainable Stock Exchanges (SSE) Global Dialogue, occurring on Tuesday, 14 October 2014, is the initiative’s flagship event.
+The Sustainable Stock Exchanges (SSE) 2014 Global Dialogue was held on 14 October 2014 at the Palais des Nations in Geneva as part of UNCTAD’s 2014 World Investment Forum.
+The SSE Global Dialogue is the initiative’s biennial flagship event.
 It provides a unique, high-level platform to explore how the world’s exchanges can work together with investors, regulators, and companies to create more sustainable capital markets.

 Held every two years, the SSE Global Dialogue is designed to bring together the key players in the field to analyze, promote and foster communication on stock exchanges’ sustainability-related activities.
 They are designed to demonstrate stock exchanges’ progress, while highlighting challenges and opportunities ahead.
 A core purpose is to facilitate the sharing of experiences that encourage exchanges and their regulators to enhance listing rules and/or regulatory initiatives to include the disclosure of sustainability strategies by listed companies.

 To learn more about the event, click here to view the SSE 2014 Global Dialogue page.

 One of the “World’s Best Sustainability Ideas” – Forbes Magazine

 Named by Forbes magazine as one of the “World’s Best Sustainability Ideas” and a finalist for the 2011 Katerva Sustainability Award, the Sustainable Stock Exchanges is an initiative aimed at exploring how exchanges can work together with investors, regulators, and companies to enhance corporate transparency, and ultimately performance, on ESG (environmental, social and corporate governance) issues and encourage responsible long-term approaches to investment.